brshallo/piececor/README.md

 [2] So is measuring the extent to which the relationship is monotonic.

+[3] `mods` is primarily saved simply for use with `piececor::plot_splits()`.

+[4] In theory, with some changes, other model types with parsnip interfaces could be added with minimal effort

-[3] Again only generative additive models via the “mgcv” engine may be specified.
+[5] Again only generative additive models via the “mgcv” engine may be specified.
 This is in large part due to a dependency on the deprecated `fderiv()` function in [gratia](https://gavinsimpson.github.io/gratia/).
 Though changes would also need to be made to the `fit_formula` argument